jjohn-r7/jjohn-r7/README.md

 Currently i work for Rapid 7.

 🔭 working on
-AppSpider DAST Scan Engine used by InsightAppSec AppSpider Enterprise
+AppSpider DAST Scan Engine used by InsightAppSec, AppSpider Enterprise